Golf Tutorials

 By Spencer Lanoue

-Struggling with that frustrating feeling of your hips thrusting toward the golf ball on your downswing?
+Struggling with the frustrating feeling of your hips thrusting toward the golf ball on your downswing?
 You’re not alone.
 This move, known in the golf world as early extension, is one of the most common swing faults among amateur golfers, and it's a major cause of inconsistent contact, weak shots, and frustrating slices.
-This article will break down exactly what early extension is, the real reasons it happens, and give you clear, actionable drills to start training your body to rotate correctly for more power and beautiful, solid golf shots.
+This article will break down exactly what early extension is, the real reasons it happens, and provide you with clear, actionable drills to start training your body to rotate correctly for more power and beautiful, solid golf shots.

 What Exactly Is Early Extension?

-In the simplest terms, early extension is когда your hips and lower body move closer to the golf ball during the downswing.
+In the simplest terms, early extension is when your hips and lower body move closer to the golf ball during the downswing.
 Think about your setup position.
 You create a specific posture with a certain amount of space between your body and the ball.
 A good golf swing maintains that posture and space by rotating the body open through the shot.

 When you early extend, you lose that posture.
 Instead of rotating, you stand up.
 Your hips thrust forward, your spine angle changes, and that space you created at address disappears.
-This act forces your hands and arms to change their path just to make contact with the ball, leading to a whole host of problems:
+This action forces your hands and arms to change their path just to make contact with the ball, leading to a host of problems:

-• The "Block" or "Push": With your body in the way, your arms have nowhere to go and you push the ball straight right (for a right-handed golfer).
+• The "Block" or "Push": With your body in the way, your arms have nowhere to go, and you push the ball straight right (for a right-handed golfer).

 • The "Flip" or "Hook": To save the shot from going right, you aggressively flip your hands over at the last second, leading to a snap hook.